treflehq/documentation/docs/guides/sorting.md

 ### Multiple sorting

-You can add secondary sortings by chaining other sort params:
+You can also add secondary sortings by chaining another `order` parameter:

 Let's sort plants by year, in a **ascending** order, then by scientific_name, in **descending** order: